ebanalyse/NERDA/docs/index.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/NERDA?color=green)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`NERDA` is not only a mesmerizing muppet-like character. `NERDA` is also a python package, that offers a slick easy-to-use interface for fine-tuning pretrained transformers for Named Entity Recognition (=NER) tasks.
+Not only is `NERDA` a mesmerizing muppet-like character. `NERDA` is also a python package, that offers a slick easy-to-use interface for fine-tuning pretrained transformers for Named Entity Recognition (=NER) tasks.